 Frequently asked questions.

 Can’t find the answer you’re looking for?
-Please reach out to us!
+Please reach out by clicking below!

 -

-Therapy with Momentum Behavioral Health is a collaborative and personalized experience, designed to fit your unique needs.
-The process begins with a brief consultation call, where we’ll discuss your concerns and determine if we’re a good fit for each other.
-If we decide together to move forward, your first appointment will involve getting to know more about you, your challenges, and your goals.
-Together, we’ll develop a treatment plan tailored to help you achieve those goals.
+Therapy with me is a personalized and collaborative experience designed to meet your unique needs.
+We’ll begin with a brief consultation call to explore your concerns, clarify your goals, and determine if we’re a good fit.
+If we decide to move forward, our first session will be about getting to know you – your background, your current challenges, and what you’re hoping to shift.

 -